Difference Between Hardware and Software

 - Application software.

 Similarly, Hardware is best described as a device, such as a hard disk, that is physically connected to the system or something that can be physically touched.
 Monitor, printer, video card are all examples of computer hardware.
-A computer failed to function without any hardware or software would have nothing to run on.
+A computer that failed to function without any hardware or software would have nothing to run on.

 Both are dependent on each other and interact with one another.
-It is the Software tells Hardware which tasks it needs to perform.
+It is the Software that tells Hardware which tasks it needs to perform.

 Head To Head Comparison Between Hardware and Software (Infographics)

 Below is the top 8 difference between Hardware vs Software

 Both are popular choices in the market; let us discuss some of the major difference: